colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-lists.md

 ## first

-If you have a list and want to extract the first element, you can use the `first` function:
+If you have a list and want to extract the first element, you can use the `first` formula:

 ```deci live
 first([1 apples, 2 apples, 3 apples])